Heating Fundamentals Certificate

 Heating Fundamentals Certificate (HTG7) - FALL START ONLY

-- Enrollment advisor: Please contact the Program Director for HVAC, Bill Cockrell, during the initial enrollment process.
+Enrollment advisor: Please contact HVAC program director Bill Cockrell during the initial enrollment process.
 If you are unable to make contact, send Bill electronic notification of students’ enrollment.

-- You may also contact Mark Anderson about this program.
+You may also contact David Kibler about this program.